LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/interfaces.rst

 An **interface** is similar to an abstract class, with some important differences.
 Interfaces allow us to create code organized by behavior, rather than static data.
-While some object-oriented languages encourage the use of interfaces as a design concept, C# (among others) includes interfaces as a formal construction.
+While some object-oriented languages encourage creating classes that behave like interfaces to improve software design, C# is a language that includes interfaces as a formal construction.
 Like abstract classes, interfaces cannot be instantiated and they have limitations on what kind of behavioral information they may contain.
 A C# interface may contain:

 #.
 Constants
 #.
 Method signatures